-Keep reading to find out what you need to be a happy stay at home mom!
+How to be a happy stay at home mom

 We all have bad mom moments and days, but sometimes we blow those moments out of proportion and call ourselves a “bad mom”.
 We say insensitive things to ourselves that we would never say to someone else because it would hurt their feelings.

 - Aim for good enough, not perfection.